Diksha3012/Postman/api-chaining-request/README.md

 1. create a collection (API chaining) and use get request tp get all users data.((https://reqres.in/api/users?page=2)) and then click on send. as a reponse we will get all the users data.

-2.Now create Put request under API chaining collection .put this address on address (https://reqres.in/api/users/2) ..this is put we must pass request payload and copy the payload from (https://reqres.in/api/users/2) and send. i have send this payload {    "name": "morpheus",    "job": "zion resident"}
+2.Now create Put request under API chaining collection .put this address on address (https://reqres.in/api/users/2) .. this is put  so we must pass request payload and copy the payload from (https://reqres.in/api/users/2) and send. i have send this payload {    "name": "morpheus",    "job": "zion resident"}